determined-ai/determined/docs/integrations/notification/slack.rst

  Through Slack
 ###############

-It is possible to set up Slack to receive updates from Determined to a specific channel using Slack Webhook integrations.
+It is possible to set up Slack to receive updates from Determined to a specific Slack channel using Slack Webhook Integrations.
 This document will walk through setting up a Slack workspace to receive webhook updates from Determined.

 The steps for enablong slack notification are: